 Why do businesses bother planning in such uncertain times?
-Steve Nayda from Accru’s Adelaide Office considers how strategy and planning have changed to suit modern business challenges.
+Jessica Fazackerley from Accru’s Adelaide Office considers how strategy and planning have changed to suit modern business challenges.

 Crystal balls finally seemed surplus to requirements sometime around 2005.
 There was a long-term and predictable upward trend in most business indicators.
 You could project a business strategy and budget for up to five years and things would usually work out fine.